 How does the Flieger System work?

 As with several other strategies, the Flieger System also follows the technique that losing a bet leads to an increase for the next bet.
 It is therefore never intended to deviate from this betting system for optimal results.
 While it seems very similar to the Martingale System, this system focuses not on red and black, but on the dozens.
 The reason for this is that you’re pay-outs are much higher, while your chances are not significantly lowered.

 In the Flieger System, you start with a bet on one of the three dozens.
 Every time you lose, you increase the bet according to the Flieger table, and every time that you lose, you return to the starting point.
 This means that you will always end with a win.

 You start with betting £ 5 on one of the 3 dozens.
 If you win, you increase your bet with the next amount on the table; £ 10.
 Should you lose this round, then you return to the starting point and start betting again with £ 5.
 The table shows you how much you have bet in total depending on which round you are on, as well as what your pay-out would be, should you win on that round and return back to the start.

 Does the Flieger System work?

 The Flieger System has one main flaw, and that is that you continuously place bets that add up to a lower amount than that you should win.
-However, this is very much depending on your budget, as well as the table limits.
-If you exceed these, and are no longer able in regards to your budget, or table limits, to place a higher bet when you lose, you will have lost your bet, as well as all the previous high bets.
-This is therefore, not a good strategy to try if you have a limited budget, as the losing sessions can have an enormous impact in regards to the winning rounds.
-If you were to stick to this strategy, you have to be prepared to, in case you reach the last round, place a 1,700 pound bet, after already having placed over 3,395 pounds in the previous rounds.
+However, this very much depends on your budget, as well as the table limits.
+If you exceed these and are no longer able in regards to your budget, or table limits, to place a higher bet when you lose, you will have lost your bet, as well as all the previous high bets.
+This is, therefore, not a good strategy to try if you have a limited budget, as the losing sessions can have an enormous impact in regard to the winning rounds.
+If you were to stick to this strategy, you have to be prepared to, in case you reach the last round, place a 1,700-pound bet, after already having placed over 3,395 pounds in the previous rounds.